YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Results and Discussion

-The performance of visual transformers in pose length validation was rigorously assessed by comparing the Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) between estimated and actual measurements of immature green fruit lengths.
-The validation process involved data from Intel RealSense point clouds, Dense Prediction Transformer (DPT), and Depth Anything models, all cross-referenced against ground truth measurements.
-Initially, measurements derived from the Intel RealSense exhibited a RMSE of 9.9845 and an MAE of 7.7444, indicating substantial variance from the ground truth.
-Significant improvements in accuracy were observed with the application of the DPT model, where the RMSE was reduced to 3.2935 and the MAE to 2.6237.
-The most notable enhancements in pose estimation accuracy were achieved through the Depth Anything model, which demonstrated the lowest errors with a RMSE of 1.5261 and an MAE of 1.2809.
-These findings underscore the efficacy of using advanced visual transformers like Depth Anything and DPT in enhancing the precision of pose length estimations in agricultural applications, particularly in the context of YOLO11-based fruit detection and pose estimation tasks.
+The assessment of major axis length, an indicator of pose accuracy, was rigorously conducted to evaluate the performance of Vision Transformers in the context of enhanced fruit size estimation.
+This analysis combined the detection capabilities of YOLO11 with the depth estimation precision of Vision Transformers.
+The validation process utilized data from Intel RealSense point clouds, the Dense Prediction Transformer (DPT), and the Depth Anything model, all benchmarked against ground truth measurements of immature green fruit lengths.
+Initially, data from Intel RealSense displayed substantial deviations from actual measurements, with a Root Mean Square Error (RMSE) of 9.9845 and a Mean Absolute Error (MAE) of 7.7444.
+The application of the DPT model markedly improved accuracy, reducing the RMSE to 3.2935 and the MAE to 2.6237.
+However, the most significant enhancements in estimating the major axis length were observed with the Depth Anything model, which demonstrated the lowest errors, achieving a RMSE of 1.5261 and an MAE of 1.2809.
+These results highlight the effectiveness of integrating YOLO11 with advanced visual transformers like DPT and Depth Anything in refining the precision of pose length estimations for agricultural applications, particularly in robotic fruit thinning operations.

 The utilization of visual transformers for RGB to RGB-D mapping is exemplified in the Figure \ref{fig:ResultsVisionTransformers}, which shows examples of DPT in Figure \ref{fig:ResultsVisionTransformers}a and Depth Anything V2 in Figure \ref{fig:ResultsVisionTransformers}b.
 In Figure \ref{fig:ResultsVisionTransformers}a, a notable observation in the black circled region of the original RGB image reveals three fruits, one of which is partially illuminated by sunlight, impacting the depth perception in the generated images.
 In the corresponding feature RGB-D maps for both DPT and Depth Anything, although the structural details are well-preserved, it is the Depth Anything model that demonstrates superior refinement.
 The 3D point cloud heatmap from Depth Anything distinctly captures the intricate structure of the canopy foliage and the spatial arrangement of the fruits with greater clarity and detail compared to DPT.
 This is particularly evident in the enhanced delineation of the fruit affected by the sunlight, where Depth Anything accurately models the depth variations caused by the lighting conditions.
 This figure serves as a compelling demonstration of Depth Anything's advanced capabilities over DPT in processing complex visual data from agricultural environments.
 The refined depth mapping provided by Depth Anything is instrumental for applications in green fruit automation, where precise spatial data is crucial for effective robotic thinning.